madmurphy/takefive.css/README.md

 * [Live demo][1]
 * [Manual][2]

-Please refer to the `dist` subdirectory for the current release of the CSS.
+Please refer to the `dist` subdirectory for the latest release of the CSS.

 Free software